tulip/gizmo/Production/Readme.md

 - You are logged in as the `root` user.
 - You have connected the RTC to the gateway following the above instructions.

-## Confirm that the RTC is Plugged in Correctly
+### Confirm that the RTC is Plugged in Correctly

 Run `i2cdetect -r -y 1`

+You should see the following:
 ```
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f
 00:          -- -- -- -- -- -- -- -- -- -- -- -- --